 As the dog has a relatively short digestive process when compared to most other mammals, it can be easy to spot symptoms associated with digestive discomfort.

 The dog digestive system is similar to that of a human, but there are some differences as well.
 Here are the different parts of the canine digestive tract and purpose they serve:

-The mouth and teeth are the first step in the dog digestive system.
-They are directly correlated, which means proper canine dental care is just as important to ensure a healthy digestive system of your pet dog.
+The mouth and teeth are the first steps in the dog's digestive system.
+They are directly correlated, which means proper canine dental care is just as important to ensure the healthy digestive system of your pet dog.

 This means that the way that they chew is through up and down motion only.
 The food then enters the digestive process in a more “whole” form than when humans eat.

 If you’ve ever seen a dog wolfing down his food too quickly and then throwing up, don’t worry this doesn’t mean that he’s unwell.

 Instead, it’s the body's way of telling the dog that he hasn’t yet chewed his food well enough to allow it to pass through the esophagus and into the stomach.

 Many people assume that the stomach is the most important part in digestion and where the nutrients from the food are divvied out, but in fact, all that the stomach does is break foodstuff down into a liquid.

 Once everything is broken down, this enables it to be sorted and processed in the next stages of digestion.

 Now that the food has reached the small intestine in liquid form, the walls of the small intestine itself draw out the nutrients from the food and send them into the bloodstream where they will mosey on over to the appropriate cells.